Only one day a year must you carefully search through your dessert to make sure you’re not about to bite into a tiny baby hidden inside.

 “For the past six weeks, I’ve had people calling just to ask if we’re going to do them,” said Kelli Sykes, who owns Sugar Sisters Bakery at 917 W. Douglas.

 King Cakes are typically oval-shaped and cinnamon-flavored.
 They’re often topped with icing and are always decorated with gold, purple and green sugar crystals.
 Hidden deep inside the cake is a tiny plastic baby, and whoever gets the slice with the baby in it is named king for the day – an honor that carries with it the responsibility of purchasing the next King Cake.

 This timelapse video by John Fitzhugh shows how South Mississippi bakers make a king cake.
 (Feb.
-9, 2016) The Sun Herald
+9, 2016)

 The King Cake tradition dates back to the Middle Ages and is believed to have originated in France and Spain.
 The cakes were served as part of Epiphany celebrations, and the colors represented the three kings who brought gifts to the baby Jesus.
 Green represents faith, gold represents power, and purple represents justice.

 New Orleans appropriated the tradition, and now the cake is closely associated with Mardi Gras.
 King Cakes start appearing on bakery shelves in January and are served all the way through Fat Tuesday.

 In Wichita, each bakery has its own take on the cake.

 At Sugar Sisters, Sykes uses her cinnamon roll recipe to construct her cakes.
 She forms the dough into an oval, then frosts it and decorates it in traditional colors.
 She sells her cakes, which can feed 15, for $20.
 Mostly she sells to customers who have pre-ordered, though she does usually have a few on hand on Fat Tuesday.